 Challenges and Future Perspectives

-Despite the benefits, widespread adoption of these technologies is discouraged by economic constraints, particularly for small and medium-scale poultry processing plants.
+Despite the benefits, the widespread adoption of these technologies is discouraged by economic constraints, particularly for small and medium-scale poultry processing plants.
 While large plants can afford automation, smaller plants have to rely on conventional culture methods due to lower financial resources [24].
 Future research should focus on testing cost-effective methods, e.g., portable PCR systems or AI-based microbial detection, to enable easier adoption for small poultry plants.

 In addition, scalability remains a problem, as automated systems require frequent calibration and maintenance for accuracy.
 Research on cloud-based data management and real-time pathogen detection can further enhance the usefulness of these technologies in poultry processing [25].